 “[her poems] walk the line between mythic and contemporary”—The Forward

-Fruit Geode, Alicia’s second poetry book, was published by Augury Books, an imprint of Brooklyn Arts Press, in October 2018 and was a New York Times Book Review New & Notable selection.
-Her first book, Divinity School, won the 2015 APR/Honickman First Book Prize, selected by C.D.
-Wright; was a finalist for the Oregon Book Award; and was one of Poets & Writers Magazine‘s top poetry debuts of 2015.
+Alicia is the author of two poetry books.
+Fruit Geode (Augury Books, 2018) was a New York Times Book Review New & Notable selection and a finalist for the Jewish Book Award.
+Divinity School (American Poetry Review, 2015) won the APR/Honickman First Book Prize, selected by C.D.
+Wright, and was one of Poets & Writers’ top poetry debuts of 2015.
 Her poetry chapbook, The Girl Who Wants to be a Landscape, was selected by Mary Oliver for the 1995 Artscape Poetry Prize when Alicia was eighteen years old.

-Alicia is a columnist for the Jewish Journal, and her personal essays appear in the Forward, Huffington Post, Tablet, and Kveller.
-She is currently at work on a spiritual memoir.
+Alicia’s personal essays appear in the Forward, Huffington Post, Tablet, Jewish Journal, and Kveller.
+She is currently at work on a spiritual memoir interwoven with stories of Biblical women.